This post contains affiliate links, but at Daily Dog Tag, we only share products that we would use ourselves or with our dogs.

 Alice‘s dog, Darla, also loves her crate.
 Alice keeps the crate door open unless Darla is on exercise restriction.

 When Alice and her girls go on vacation, Darla likes the familiarity of her crate.
 Similarly, we take the crates for our dogs on overnights.
-I think it helps them settle down and I don’t worry what they might get into while we are sleeping.
+I think it helps them settle down, and I don’t worry what they might get into if we have to leave them for a short time.

 Like Alice G Patterson Photography on Facebook to see her latest photos.